brianvanburken/brianvanburken.github.io/_posts/2021-11-15-combine-properties-when-decoding-json-in-elm.md

 ---
 layout: post
 title: Combine Properties when Decoding JSON in Elm
+extra:
     excerpt: "Combining two properties extracted from a JSON-object when decoding JSON in Elm."
 tags:
     - Elm
     - JSON